The Singleton

 "Yeah."

-"Do not go to the neurological evaluation on Friday.
+"Do not go to that evaluation Friday.
 Whatever Meridian's medical team bills it as, it is not a neurological evaluation.
-It is a fast-track to commitment.
-I will back-channel you a friend-of-the-family letter if you need it.
+I have eleven hundred patients and I can tell you what a real one looks like, and this is a fast-track to a commitment order.
+I will back-channel you a friend-of-the-family letter if you need cover.
 Just do not walk into that room."

 "Okay."

-He went upstairs to find Ben and asked him, quietly, whether Ben had ever visited a particular Hindu temple in the failed retail wing of the Irvine Spectrum.
-Ben looked at him strangely and said he had not.
+He went upstairs and found Ben and asked him, quietly, whether Ben had ever been to a particular Hindu temple in the failed retail wing of the Irvine Spectrum.
+Ben looked at him oddly and said he had not.
 Jeff thanked him.

 He made a note on his personal phone. *Temple.
 Spectrum.
 Ask the Elder about firewalls.*